 - Keep up-to-date with market trends and competitor activities.
 Where are competitors expanding (or withdrawing)?
 Is this an opportunity or a threat?

 - Invest in customer relationship management (CRM) systems and learn from the data.
 How do customers behave?
 Who are your most profitable clients and what are your most profitable activities?

-- Actively look for client feedback.
-Don't assume that delivering excellent advice and a good outcome means that clients are happy.
+- Don't assume that delivering excellent advice and a good outcome means that clients are happy.
+Actively look for client feedback – real-time client feedback and quality control is far better than sending occasional questionnaires out at the end of a case.
 Follow up too with clients who no longer use you, or where activity is declining.

 - Set targets for what you are going to achieve in terms of new clients, client development and so on.
 Measure the effectiveness of different marketing activities and channels.